Penslar weighs the impact of Herzl’s personal power

 Penslar: I think this is true for great political leaders across the board, in particular leaders of nationalist movements or anti-colonial movements.

-One of the main arguments in the book is that charisma is diologic.
+One of the main arguments in the book is that charisma is dialogic.
 What made Herzl a great leader was a combination of his own internal drives and the fact that he was the right man in the right place at the right time.
 Charisma means nothing if there’s no one to be charismatic for — the charismatic is defined by their audience.
 At the fin de siècle, there was a certain type of European Jew who was looking for a great leader, someone to inspire them.
 There was a Jewish national idea in the air.
 And then along came Herzl.
 He very much was the right man in the right place at the right time, who also had qualities of genius and leadership.
 And it didn’t hurt that he was a strikingly handsome man with a nice beard.

 CES: Although Herzl was raised in comfortable circumstances in Budapest, he fabricated a more dramatic family history to his first biographer, giving his Eastern European family a higher-status history as converts under the Spanish Inquisition.
 Would you discuss this in terms of his capacity for re-invention and elaborate on how this shaped the leader he became?